-New Jersey Governor Criticizes FIFA Over World Cup Transit Funding and Ticket Prices
+New Jersey Governor Criticizes FIFA Over World Cup Transit Funding and Ticket Costs

 Key Facts

-- New Jersey Governor Mikie Sherrill says FIFA is providing no funding for World Cup transportation.
+- New Jersey Governor Mikie Sherrill stated that FIFA is providing no funding for World Cup transportation, resulting in a $48 million bill for NJ Transit.

-- Fans attending World Cup games in New Jersey this summer are expected to pay over $100 for NJ Transit tickets.
+- Train tickets for World Cup game days in New Jersey are expected to cost over $100 for fans.

 What Happened